 I also attended an Ethics session which focused on a representative’s duty to submit all records relevant to a Claimant’s disability claim.
 The Honorable John Allen, Deputy Chief Administrative Law Judge spoke at this session.
 Judge Allen put to rest many representatives growing concern over our duty to submit all evidence.
 Judge Allen stated that it was not necessary to submit duplicate records.
 He also clarified that it is a representative’s duty to submit evidence that is relevant to the Claimant’s disability claim.
 Evidence that is not relevant does not have to be submitted.

 I thoroughly enjoyed my time at the NOSSCR conference!
 It was a great learning experience to hear different practice tips from other attorneys as well as shared concerns regarding the current wait time for Social Security disability claimants.
 I was also able to meet Social Security disability representatives from across the country.
 The location wasn’t bad either!
 I hope to be able to attend another NOSSCR conference in the future.

-For more information on Social Security disability benefits, contact an experienced Social Security disability attorney at Gardberg & Kemmerly, P.C.
-Attorneys at Law today at 251-343-1111 for a free case evaluation.
-Gardberg & Kemmerly, P.C.
-Attorneys at Law represents Social Security disability claimants in Alabama, Mississippi, Florida, and Louisiana at all levels of the disability process from initial application to appeals to Federal Court.
+For more information on Social Security disability benefits, contact an experienced Social Security disability attorney at Gardberg & Kemmerly, P.C. today at 251-343-1111 for a free case evaluation.
+Gardberg & Kemmerly, P.C. represents Social Security disability claimants in Alabama, Mississippi, Florida, and Louisiana at all levels of the disability process from initial application to appeals to Federal Court.